In this assignment you will use tools to automatically create high-coverage test suites for different programs.

 The grading staff will select a small number of excerpts from particularly high-quality or instructive reports and share them with the class.
 If your report is selected you will receive extra credit.

 For this assignment the written report is the primary artifact.
 There are no programmatic artifacts to submit (however, you will need to run the tools to create the required information for the report).
-(If you are working with a partner, try to use the "Group" feature on Canvas and submit one copy of the report.
-However, nothing bad happens if you fail to do this and/or instead submit two copies.)
+(If you are working with a partner, you must select your partner on Gradescope and submit one copy of the report.
+However, nothing fatal happens if you mistakenly submit two copies.)